Welcome to my website

 It doesn't really matter where you are in the country (I'm aware some of these names aren't native to the UK, so maybe I'll need to do a bit of international traveling) I'll try and organise some time to come and meet you so we can have a cup of tea and chat about FM.

-I'm aware that this may seem like a really weird post, but I believe that the end product justifies the madness.
+I'm aware that this may seem like a really weird post, (and to some this seems a little 'Dave Gorman'), but I believe that the end product justifies the madness.
 Perhaps it doesn't, but I guess there's no harm in trying eh?

 Hope to speak to some of you soon.